Search TwitterFacebookInstagram

 KS3 History

-In KS3 pupils will develop their knowledge and understanding of key issues and events on a local, national, and international scale, from the ancient world to the modern.
+In KS3 students will develop their knowledge and understanding of key issues and events on a local, national, and international scale, from the ancient world to the modern.
 It is structured chronologically, and Students commence their learning in Year 7 studying the ‘Rise and Fall of History’.
 Students will cover all aspects of society from the Ancient Greeks to Medieval Britain.
-Year 8 History focuses on ‘Power and People’, students will study themes such as empire and monarchy, in addition to covering key individuals from the following time periods: Medieval Africa, The Tudor, & Stuart eras.
+Year 8 History focuses on ‘Power and People’, students will study themes such as empire and monarchy, in addition to covering key individuals from the following time periods: Pre-Colonial Africa, The Tudor, & Stuart eras.
 Year 9 History follows the theme of the ‘Product of Progress’, commencing the academic year with a study of the Industrial Revolution in Britain.
-Students will study Nazi Germany and the Holocaust, as well as the dropping of the Atomic Bomb.
+Students will study Nazi Germany and the Holocaust, as well as the dropping of the Atomic Bomb leading into the Cold War.
 Throughout the academic year, Year 9 students will assess whether these topics showcase progress.

 KS4 History

-History is optional at Key Stage Four and is a popular choice with pupils.
+History is optional at Key Stage Four and is a popular choice with students.
 The following is key information regarding the course.

 Exam board: